minjae8138/Text-Style-Transfer/README.md

     - Refine a Translated text to more casual tone to reach younger audience.

 **Area 3: Controlled paraphrasing**
-- Formal <=> Casual and Active <=> style transfers adds a notion of control over how we paraphrase when compared to free-form paraphrase where there is control or guarantee over the paraphrases.
+- Formal <=> Casual transfers adds a notion of control over how we paraphrase when compared to free-form paraphrase where there is control or guarantee over the paraphrases.

 **Area 4: Assisted writing**
 - Integrate this to any human writing interfaces like email clients, messaging tools or social media post authoring tools.
 Your creativity is your limit to te uses.